VSWORK-admin/vsvrsdk/ILruntimeSample_VisualStudio/README_en.md

 ###### 2.5.2 Start Debugging

-Click on Debug -> Attach to ILRuntime, then specify the address and port by setting RemoteHost: 127.0.0.1:56001 and click Attach.
+Click on Debug -> Attach to ILRuntime, then specify the address and port by setting RemoteHost: 127.0.0.1:5600x and click Attach.
+Each time you rerun a scene, the debug port will change from 56001-56100.
+After running the scene, the port number will be displayed in the VSVRDevTool debugging window.